PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 metrics and includes clamped net tensor reduction, so preserve the existing positive-count predicate and characterize only a complete opt-in result target.
 Commit and push only; do not create, reopen, or update a pull request.

+## Guarded late-binary layout-recovery shape result characterization checkpoint

+`late_binary_layout_recovery_stats` is a complete mutation aggregate.
+The runner excludes non-mutating iteration metrics, includes fixed rewrite counters, and adds clamped net tensor reduction for cleanup-only pruning.
+Its nested `_stats_have_positive_count()` guard is already covered by runtime rewrite, prune, and stable outcomes.

+A strict expected-failure contract requires only the reconciliation inside that nested guard to retain `_late_binary_layout_recovery_static_shape_stats` with `include_mutation_count=True`.
+It fixes the outer layout-option predicate, runner arguments, recovery target, inner positive predicate, one-statement body, and following pre-terminal InstanceNorm evidence boundary.

+At implementation, replace only the inner raw reconciliation with that assignment and opt-in keyword.
+Do not alter either guard, aggregate schema, runner behavior, reconciler fixed point, following terminal pass, pass order, dependencies, diagnostics, or TensorFlow behavior.
+The complete result must have no consumer.

+Characterization validation completed sequentially under `uv`:

+- recovery aggregate/orchestration, runtime rewrite/prune guard, complete
+  reconciler, architecture, and pass-efficiency coverage:
+  `298 passed, 1 xfailed in 17.48s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1428 passed, 1 xfailed in 24.32s`

+The sole strict expected failure is the intentionally unimplemented guarded late-binary layout-recovery shape result contract above.
+Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.